 RIO is gone.
-Tech olympics is in.
+Tech Olympics is in.
 Contestants: Drupal developers and mobile app developers.
 MEDAL: User Experience.
 Surprisingly, the web developers are taking a lead over their mobile counterparts.
-Root Info Solutions sees inversion of control as a differentiator.
+Root Info Solutions sees the inversion of control as a differentiator.

 How Ember Will Make a Difference in Drupal Web Development